Planning, Development & Review (PDR)

 What are the timeframes for PDR stages?

 Should you wish to use your final review meeting to also set objectives for the next year, you are welcome to do this however this should be recorded in the PDR tracker as two meetings (one review meeting and one objective setting meeting).
-The recommended timeframe for this approach is 1 December to 29 February. -

 We are in the proess of major change in my portfolio/unit - do the same PDR deliverables and expectations apply?

 Planning Development and Reviews (PDR) are a basic requirement of our employment at the University.
 PDR discussions are important because they help all staff to be clear about the University’s and their unit’s goals.
 They help convey what contribution is expected from you, how you are performing, and what development you might undertake for your current role and for your career.
-Open and honest conversations are particulary important during periods of change however where necessary objectives, timeframes and deliverables may need to be adjusted in line with the timeframes for, or outcomes of, major change processes.
+Open and honest conversations are particularly important during periods of change however where necessary, objectives, timeframes and deliverables may need to be adjusted in line with the timeframes for, or outcomes of, major change processes.

 -